When we decided to visit the Dolomites, I was pretty excited about the idea of summer hiking there.

 You can shop in the small towns, and enjoy all the yummy, warm cozy bars and winter foods from the area (see below.)

-If you are not much of a hiker, there are a lot of very easy treks you can do by going all the way to the top of a mountain and walking around on mostly flat fields.
+If you are not much of a hiker, there are a lot of easy treks you can do by going all the way to the top of a mountain and walking around on mostly flat fields.

 From there the views are second to none.